Soothe Healthcare eyes Rs 500 crore revenue in 3 years | Business

 Soothe Healthcare eyes Rs 500 crore revenue in 3 years

-Homegrown personal hygiene products maker Soothe Healthcare, whose brands are Paree sanitary pads and Super Cute's diapers, is looking at revenue of Rs 500 crore in three years as it expands products portfolio and builds distribution presence across the country.
+Homegrown personal hygiene products maker Soothe Healthcare, whose brands are Paree sanitary pads and Super Cute diapers, is looking at a revenue of Rs 500 crore in three years, as it expands product portfolio and builds distribution presence across the country.

-''We manufacture, distribute and market personal hygiene products..
-We believe there is tremendous (growth) opportunity as income rises and awareness increases.
-Paree sanitary pads is already a Rs 100 crore brand.
-With Super Cute, we are looking to add another Rs 50 crore,'' Soothe Healthcare Chief Executive Officer and Founder Sahil Dharia told PTI.
+''We manufacture, distribute and market personal hygiene products.
+We believe there is a tremendous (growth) opportunity as income rises and awareness increases.
+Paree sanitary pads is already a Rs 100-crore brand.
+With Super Cute, we are looking to add another Rs 50 crore,'' Soothe Healthcare Chief Executive Officer and founder Sahil Dharia told PTI.

 Dharia said the company expects the sanitary napkins market to have tailwinds on the back of government initiatives and growing awareness in the coming years.